hdpinto/mod-valheim-meadows-colorblind-fix/readme.md

 - Extract the contents to a known folder
 - Open r2modman and go to Valheim (default or your preferred profile from above)
 - Go to Settings

 ![](https://hdpinto.s-ul.eu/lUpZA3hs)
-- Scroll down and cllick "Import local mod"
+- Scroll down and click "Import local mod"

 ![](https://hdpinto.s-ul.eu/xQTnOObb)
 - Click "Select file", then navigate to the folder where you extracted Custom Textures

 ![](https://hdpinto.s-ul.eu/pNPB6mWT)
 - Select the `CustomTextures.dll` file
 - Click "Import"
 - Verify the mods are installed and enabled by clicking "Installed" on the left hand pane

 ![](https://hdpinto.s-ul.eu/0JvtMGn3)
 - Click "Start modded" to start Valheim with the mods so they can create the necessary folders